raspberrypi/documentation/raspbian/applications/camera.md

 	--drc,		-drc	Enable/Disable Dynamic Range compression

 DRC changes the images by increasing the range of dark areas of the image, and decreasing the brighter areas.
 This can improve the image in low light areas.
-By default, DRC is off.

 * off
 * low
 * medium
 * high

+By default, DRC is off.

 	--stats,	-st	Display image statistics

-Displays the exposure, analoguew and digvital gains, and AWB settings used during run.
+Displays the exposure, analogue and digital gains, and AWB settings used during camera run.

 	--awbgains,	-awbg